karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 So far we've framed the discussion around the idea of testability as a quality metric.
 Now it's time to look at writing actual tests.
 There are a number of benefits to writing tests.
 The most important, in my opinion, is the impact on code quality.
 I'd easily argue that writing tests is a design exercise since it helps flush out a bunch of anti-patterns that make your code unsustainable.
 Beyond that, writing tests  helps ensure that your code does what it's supposed to do, and acts as an important safety net when you make changes.

 I won't lie to you.
 Writing effective tests isn't something that happens overnight.
 It's a long-term investment that'll benefit both your code and you.
 It can be a pain, both as you get started and even when you are experienced.
-It will slow you down at first, but even on your first attempt the benefits should outweigh the costs.
+It will slow you down at first, but even on your first attempt the benefits will outweigh the costs.
 Remember though, you don't have to test everything.
 Start with the most critical parts of your system.
 As a developer, being effective at unit testing should be one of the skills you excel at.
 Start today, take the hit in productivity and learn.
 Learning to write effective tests is, hands down, the single most important piece of advice I could give an aspiring developer.

 ### Testing Basics ###
 Before we can look at testing best practices, we need to lay down a basic foundation.
 If this is a newish topic for you, you might have noticed a lot of acronyms, competing ideas and approaches.
 My own experience says that if you start writing tests today you'll steadily progress to writing effective tests.
 The journey from learning to mastering is a critical learning process, which you couldn't avoid if you wanted to (regardless of a fancy acronym someone gave a phase).
 For the rest of this chapter we'll talk about **unit tests**.
 Unit tests assert the most atomic aspects of your system, be it technical details or behavioral expectations.
 Unit tests leverage a testing framework.
 Our C# examples will use [NUnit](http://www.nunit.org/), our Ruby examples will use [RSpec](http://rspec.info/) and our JavaScript will use [QUnit](http://docs.jquery.com/Qunit).
 Let's look at our first example: